 Eating at night is likely to negatively influence oral health.
-Many of those who engage in night eating report that they do not floss or brush after eating, and most of the foods consumed during this time are unhealthy, sugar-rich foods (1).
+In fact, many of those who engage in night eating report that they do not floss or brush after eating, and most of the foods consumed during this time are unhealthy, sugar-rich foods (1).
 Salivary flow— the amount of saliva you produce, changes throughout the cycle of day and night.
-As a general rule of thumb, people make less saliva at night (1).
+Generally, people make less saliva at night (1).
 While not a seemingly big deal, this could increase the likelihood of these individuals developing periodontal disease.
 Although not oral health per se, eating at night means fewer hours of fasting in a day and has been associated with higher BMI and greater risk of obesity and diabetes (1).

 Oral Microbiome and Timing of Eating

 Drinking plenty of water throughout the day will help counteract acid build up by buffering your mouth to a normal pH and promoting saliva production.
-Try opting for regular water as opposed to fizzy or carbonated water.
+First off, try opting for regular water as opposed to fizzy or carbonated water.
 Bubbly waters have a lower pH compared to still water, and so is slightly acidic, which can adversely affect your mouth.
-If you can’t get out of the habit of snacking, try keeping a toothbrush at the office or at least drink water alongside and after snacking!
+However, if you can’t get out of the habit of snacking, try keeping a toothbrush at the office or at least drink water alongside and after snacking!
 To read more about what you drink and how it affects your oral health click here.

 While some literature exists on elite and endurance athletes suffering from high rates of dental erosion (4,5), there is new evidence to suggest that moderate exercise is good for oral health.
 Perhaps the phenomenon follows a u-shaped curve, with no exercise and extreme training having adverse oral effects, while moderate exercise provides oral benefits…

-A study done in 2018 found that exercise may actually be useful as a therapeutic intervention, improving the state of periodontal disease (6).
+For example, a 2018 study found that exercise may actually be useful as a therapeutic intervention, improving the state of periodontal disease (6).
 It was an experimental study that split participants into two groups, one of which received an exercise intervention program.
 The results showed that there was significantly reduced probing pocket depth (PPD) and number of teeth bleeding on probing (BOP)— two commonly used measurements of periodontal disease in the exercise intervention group.
 Since this is the first study to show that exercise could possibly be an effective way to help treat and improve periodontal disease, more research must be done on this exciting topic!

 Oral Health and Your Mood

 This could suggest that a possible way to boost your mood could be taking care of your mouth!
-It can’t hurt to take good care of your mouth, and it just might boost your moods.
-Check out our article on how to naturally improve your mood for more information here.
+All in all, it can’t hurt to take good care of your mouth, and it just might boost your moods.
+Finally, you can check out our article on how to naturally improve your mood for more information here.

 DrBonnie360 will be speaking on the Oral Microbiome and its health and business implications at the AIRS Conference in Barcelona, May, 2019.